hustcer/deepseek-review/README.md

 ### Environment Configuration

 To perform code reviews locally, you need to modify the configuration file.
 A sample configuration file `.env.example` is already provided in the repository.
 Copy it to `.env` and adjust it according to your actual setup.

+> [!WARNING]
+>
+> The `.env` configuration file is only used locally and will not be utilized in GitHub
+> Workflow.
+Please securely store any sensitive information in it and avoid committing
+> it to the code repository.

 ### Usage Examples